BTD-300 Thunderstorm Detector

-The BTD-300 Thunderstorm Detector is a standalone sensor that reliably detects the presence of all forms of lightning to a range of 83 km.
+Biral’s BTD-300 Thunderstorm Detector is a standalone sensor that reliably detects the presence of all forms of lightning to a range of 83km.
 The unique quasi electrostatic operating principle gives the detector a very low false alarm rate and the ability to warn of the risk of overhead lightning.

 Virtually maintenance free in operation, the BTD-300 can either interface directly to an integrated system or be operated using the supplied PC compatible display and logging software.
-The optional warning relay module allows the sensor to automatically sound alarms whenever a storm approaches.
+There is an optional warning relay module allows the sensor to automatically sound alarms whenever a storm approaches.

-- Meets Federal Aviation Administration (FAA) performance requirements for aerodrome use
+- Meets FAA performance requirements for aerodrome use

 - Optional direction finder